sahomelabs/jstotalrecall/README.md

 C. Give me Five
 For the numbers 0 - 100, print out "I found a number.
 High five!" if the number is a multiple of five Example Output:

+Write code that will save the sum of all the numbers between 1 - 10 to a variable called bank_account.
+Check your work!
+Your bank_account should have $55 in it.

+You got a bonus!
+Your pay is now doubled each week.
+Write code that will save the sum of all the numbers between 1 - 100 multiplied by 2.
+Check your work!
+Your bank_account should have $10,100 in it.